Interplay between opers, quantum curves, WKB analysis, and Higgs bundles: A differential version of topological recursion

 \begin{rem} Topological recursion depends on the choice of the integration contour $\Gam$.
 Since the integrand of the right-hand side of \eqref{integral TR} has other poles than the ramification divisor $R$ and zeros of $\Omega$, other choices of $\Gam$ are equally possible. \end{rem}

-\begin{rem} Topological recursion \eqref{integral TR} can be defined for far more general situations.
-The bottle neck of the formalism is that integrations over a high genus Riemann surface is almost always impossible.
-So the actual calculations have not been done much, other than the cases when the spectral curve $\TSig$ is of genus $0$. \end{rem}
+{ \begin{rem} Topological recursion~\eqref{integral TR} can be defined for far more general situations.
+The~bottle neck of the formalism is difficulty of integration over a high genus non-hyperelliptic Riemann surface.
+So the actual calculations have not been done much beyond the cases when the spectral curve $\TSig$ is of genus $0$, or hyperelliptic. \end{rem}